OpenTTD/OpenTTD/readme.txt

 2.2) Reporting Desyncs:
 ---- ------------------
-As desyncs are hard to make reproducable OpenTTD has the ability to log all actions done by clients so we can replay the whole game in an effort to make desyncs better reproducable.
+As desyncs are hard to make reproducible OpenTTD has the ability to log all actions done by clients so we can replay the whole game in an effort to make desyncs better reproducible.
 You need to turn this ability on.
 When turned on an automatic savegame will be made once the map has been constructed in the 'save/autosave' directory, see OpenTTD directories to know where to find this directory.
 Furthermore the log file 'commands-out.log' will be created